VictoriaMetrics/VictoriaMetrics/docs/README.md

 {"metric":{"__name__":"foo.bar.baz","tag1":"value1","tag2":"value2"},"values":[123],"timestamps":[1560277406000]}
 ```

+[Graphite relabeling](https://docs.victoriametrics.com/vmagent.html#graphite-relabeling) can be used if the imported Graphite data is going to be queried via [MetricsQL](https://docs.victoriametrics.com/MetricsQL.html).

 ## Querying Graphite data

 Data sent to VictoriaMetrics via `Graphite plaintext protocol` may be read via the following APIs: